Chatterer: Design

+Actor Nicholas Vince lived near creator Clive Barker, who liked his work.
+Barker suggested they work together, resulting in a collaboration on Hellraiser.
+As Chatterer, Vince wore a one-piece mask that rendered him blind.
+A fake set of chattering teeth were fitted in his mouth and were triggered when he bit down.
+Because of the difficulty in eating and the drooling associated with the design, the chattering teeth were redesigned to be removable.
+The design was changed in Hellbound because Vince suffered an injury to his jaw while filming a scene where Chatterer was to be impaled with several hooks.
+Due to this injury, Vince requested that Chatterer be given eyes to help with his vision.

+Portrayal

 Chatterer was played by Nicholas Vince in Hellraiser and Hellbound: Hellraiser II.
-Vince suffered an injury to his jaw during filming of Hellbound during a scene where Chatterer was to be impaled with several hooks.
-Due to this injury, Vince requested that Chatterer be given eyes to help with his vision.
 The role of the Chatter Beast in Hellraiser: Bloodline was played by Jodie St. Michael.
 Torso from Hellraiser: Inferno, and the Chatterer in Hellraiser: Hellseeker, Hellraiser: Deader, Hellraiser: Hellworld and Hellraiser: Judgment were all performed by Mike Jay Regan.
 The female Chatterer that appeared in Hellraiser: Revelations was portrayed by Jolene Andersen.
 The Chatterer is played by Jason Liles in the 2022 reboot.

 Reception

 Shock Till You Drop called Chatterer an iconic character that is "simply a badass and incredibly terrifying".
 Paul Kane describes the character as representing two different fears: that of being eaten alive and dental work.
 In his review of the original Hellraiser film, Chris Stuckmann stated when talking about how little screentime Pinhead actually has in the film: "In fact I was more scared by The Chatterer, who must have inspired the creative team behind Silent Hill.
 But that's kind of how it goes with these horror movie icons isn't it?
 I mean when you think of Jason, and then go back and watch the first Friday the 13th, the Jason that we know, just really isn't there.
 Save for Michael Myers in the first Halloween film, a lot of times these horror movie villains become culturally impactful because we (the audience) decide they are".
 The character has received their own Funko Pop Vinyl figure.
 Ironically, the figure claims to be from Hellraiser III: Hell on Earth, which is one of the few films in the Hellraiser franchise in which Chatterer (or any version of Chatterer) does not actually appear.